NeoFahrenheit/streamlink_looper/README.md

 ## Current bugs and problems

- - The app uses too much memory and CPU.
-Optimization is needed.
- - Reported download speed is inconsistent.
+ - Reported download speed is inconsistent and it takes too long to update.
  - Sometimes when a stream is checked, the app lags a bit causing the timer for freeze for one or two seconds and causing problems with the formatting of text strings to the log.

 ## TODO